 Sounds like a tough question to answer.
 Hmm, not so much to be honest.
 It is very easy.

 Computed properties are used to calculate a new value every-time any of its dependent value changes.
-Watchers on the other hands are used to run a function every-time the value of one particular data element changes.
+Watchers on the other hand are used to run a function every-time the value of one particular data element changes.
 This function is often used to execute things and modify existing elements.
-Still confused?
+Still, confused?
 Look at the table below.